graasp/graasp-builder/README.md

 ## Developing

 While developing you can run `yarn check` to perform prettier formatting checks, type checks and eslint rule checking.

+## Translations

+You can translate Graasp Builder through [GitLocalize](https://gitlocalize.com/repo/8885).
+Let us know if your language is not available.

 ## Contributors